 Whatever Happened To Ponderosa Steakhouse?

-Known for Western-themed decor like horse statues and a bountiful buffet packed with steak, chicken wings, and ice cream, Ponderosa Steakhouse was once among the most popular national steakhouse chains.
+Known for its Western-themed decor and a bountiful buffet packed with steak, chicken wings, and ice cream, Ponderosa Steakhouse was once among the most popular national steakhouse chains.
 However, the franchise has seen better days.
-Ponderosa once sported over 700 locations, but only around 15 remain as of 2025.
+Ponderosa once boasted over 700 locations, but according to an email Mashed received from a representative of the chain, only around 26 remain as of 2025.

 So, what happened?
 The answer is more complicated than you might think.
-Ponderosa got its start in the mid-1960s when Dan Lasater, Norm Wiese, and Charles Kleptz opened the first location in Kokomo, Indiana.
-Ponderosa suffered its fair share of ups and downs in its very early years.
-The company verged on foreclosure in 1969, but bounced back in the '70s, a decade that saw steadily rising profits for Ponderosa.
-The old adage, "what goes up must come down," certainly applies to the rise and fall of Ponderosa.
+Ponderosa got its start in the mid-1960s, when Dan Lasater, Norm Wiese, and Charles Kleptz opened the first location in Kokomo, Indiana.
+Ponderosa weathered its share of ups and downs in its early years.
+The restaurant verged on foreclosure in 1969 but bounced back in the '70s, a decade that saw steadily rising profits for Ponderosa.
+The old adage, "What goes up, must come down," certainly applies to the rise and fall of Ponderosa.
 Over the ensuing decades, a string of bad luck and misfortune contributed to the multitude of struggles Ponderosa faced.

 What's responsible for Ponderosa's decline?